MUSIC MARKETING

 THE VIRAL MISTAKE

-One of the biggest mistakes I see artists make is wasting time trying to go viral with the wrong types of content.
 Far too often I'll see an artist that will post clip after clip that has nothing to do with their music, oftentimes reposts of other content, for the sole purpose of trying to get views.
-This approach does not provide social networks with valuable insights about you, consequently hindering their ability to effectively promote your content to the right audience.

 THE THEE MAIN PLATFORMS